Quick Summary

 - Arrive 30 minutes early

-- Comfortable clothes (test centers can be cold)
+- Comfortable clothes as test centers can be cold

 - Light meal beforehand (avoid heavy food)